If you've been taking a probiotic supplement, you may be wondering if it's working or not.

 You may have found that the severity of your allergy symptoms reduced after taking probiotics.
 And if you have allergies, you're not alone: as many as 50 million Americans experience allergies each year.
 (6)

-Research into this topic is still ongoing into how probiotics help to ease allergies.
+Research into the topic of how probiotics help to ease allergies is ongoing.
 It may be because probiotics reduce signals of inflammation associated with allergies.